mruffini/SpectralMethod/README.md

 A module that contains the learning algorithms described in the paper; the user given a set of texts, expressed in the form of a term-document matrix, can use these algorithms to learn the latent variable models generating the texts (in the case of the Single topic model and Latent Dirichlet Allocation).

+### OtherMethods.py

+A module that contains the alternative decomposition algorithms described in the paper.

 ### TestScript.py

 A script to generate synthetic texts using the module "RandomGenerator" and learn the hidden model parameters using the module "SpectralMethod".